-According to AME Mineral Economics (Hong Kong) Ltd. ("AME"), we were the ninth largest metallurgical coal exporter in the world in 2011.
+According to AME Mineral Economics (Hong Kong) Ltd. ("AME"), we were the tenth largest metallurgical coal exporter in the world in 2012.

-In 2011, we were the largest coking coal producer in Russia with a 20.2% market share in the coking coal market in Russia by production volume, according to the Central Dispatching Department of Fuel and Energy Complex ("Central Dispatching Department"), a Russian information agency reporting on the fuel and energy industry.
-We were also Russia's largest hard-coking coal producer with a 52.1% market share in 2011, according to the Central Dispatching Department.
-In 2011, our export sales of coking coal were the largest by volume among Russian companies, according to RasMin OOO ("RasMin"), a private information and research company focusing on the coal-mining industry.
+In 2012, we were the largest coking coal producer in Russia with a 20.0% market share in the coking coal market in Russia by production volume, according to the Central Dispatching Department of Fuel and Energy Complex ("Central Dispatching Department"), a Russian information agency reporting on the fuel and energy industry.
+In 2012, our export sales of coking coal were the largest by volume among Russian companies, according to RasMin OOO ("RasMin"), a private information and research company focusing on the coal mining industry.

-We have a large coking coal reserves base in Russia and a full-range offering of high-quality coal for blast furnace steel producers.
+We have a large coal reserve base and a full-range offering of high-quality coal for blast furnace steel producers.

-Our total coal reserves, accounted as per the SEC Industry Guide 7, amounted to 3,252.9 million tonnes as of December 31, 2011.
+Our total coal reserves, accounted as per the SEC Industry Guide 7, amounted to 3,215.2 million tonnes as of December 31, 2012.

 Our coal reserves allow us to supply steel producers and coke makers globally with a full range of coal grades to make quality metallurgical coke or to use in PCI-assisted and sintering-assisted steel manufacturing.
-In particular, Southern Kuzbass Coal Company produces semi-hard and semi-soft coking coal concentrates, as well as PCI and anthracite (fine and sized) grades of coal.
-Most of the coking coal grades of Southern Kuzbass Coal Company are sold in Russia, while PCI and anthracite grades of coal are exported.
-Yakutugol produces low volatile hard coking coal concentrate grade used by customers both in Ukraine and in the Asia-Pacific region, while our Bluestone coal assets produce low, medium and high-volatile hard coking coal concentrate grades used predominantly by customers in the United States, Europe, Asia-Pacific region and South America.
-The ability to serve our customers throughout the world with a broad range of metallurgical coal grades gives us a competitive advantage in winning new sales markets and establishing long-term relationship with the customers.
+In particular, Southern Kuzbass Coal Company produces semi-hard and semi-soft coking coal, as well as PCI and anthracite.
+Most of the coking coal grades of Southern Kuzbass Coal Company are sold in Russia, while PCI and anthracite are exported.
+Yakutugol produces low-volatile hard coking coal used by customers both in the Asia-Pacific region and in Ukraine, while our Bluestone coal assets produce low, medium and high-volatile hard coking coal used predominantly by customers in the United States, Canada, Europe, Asia-Pacific region and South America.
+The ability to serve our customers throughout the world with a broad range of metallurgical coal grades gives us a competitive advantage in winning new sales markets and establishing long-term relationships with the customers.

-By volume we are Russia's second largest producer of specialty steel and long steel products and Russia's largest producer of wire products.
+By volume we are Russia's second largest producer of special steel and long steel products and Russia's largest producer of wire products.

-According to Metal Expert, a source for global and steel and raw materials market news and analytics, in 2011, we were Russia's second largest producer of long steel products (excluding square billets) by production volume, second largest producer of reinforcement bars (rebar), largest producer of wire rod and largest producer of wire products.
+According to Metal Expert, a source for global and steel and raw materials market news and analytics, in 2012, we were Russia's second largest producer of long steel products (excluding square billets) by production volume, second largest producer of reinforcement bars (rebar), largest producer of wire rod and largest producer of wire products.
 Our long steel products business has particularly benefited from the increased infrastructure and construction activity in Russia over the last 10 years.
-Our share of Russia's total production volume of rebar in 2011 was approximately 24.2%, according to Metal Expert.
-According to Metal Expert and Chermet, a Russian ferrous metals industry association ("Chermet"), we are Russia's second largest producer of specialty steel by production volume, accounting for 27.8% of Russia's total specialty steel output in 2011.
-Our product range in specialty steel is broader and more comprehensive than other Russian producers, giving us an added advantage in our markets.
-According to Prommetiz, we are Russia's largest producer of wire products by production volume, accounting for 38.9% of Russia's total wire products output in 2011.
+Our share of Russia's total production volume of rebar in 2012 was approximately 21.2%, according to Metal Expert.
+According to Metal Expert and Chermet, a Russian ferrous metals industry association ("Chermet"), we are Russia's second largest producer of special steel by production volume, accounting for 20.0% of Russia's total special steel output in 2012.
+Our product range in special steel is broader and more comprehensive than other Russian producers, giving us an added advantage in our markets.
+According to Prommetiz, we are Russia's largest producer of wire products by production volume, accounting for 36.1% of Russia's total wire products output in 2012.
 Our product range in wire products is broader than other Russian producers and allows to cover all needs of customers, giving us an added advantage in our markets.